podlove/podlove-subscribe-button-wp-plugin/readme.txt

 Go to `Appearance -> Widgets` and drag the "Podlove Subscribe Button" widget to your sidebar configuration.
 Select the pre-configured button from the list and determine which style you want.
 That's it.
 The button should show up in your sidebar.
 Optionally add a title and description for your widget.

 This is the easiest and recommended way of using this plugin especially if you ony want to display a button for a single podcast.
-For best visibility choose size "big-logo" to make your Subscribe Button stand out and easily locatable.
+For best visibility choose size "big" and format "cover" to make your Subscribe Button stand out and easily locatable.

 ### Include the Subscribe Button in WordPress pages using a Shortcode